renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/02-common-mistakes.md

 ## <a name="formatting"></a> Using formatting to convey information

+As a rule of thumb, formatting should never replace semantics.
+Create codes and dictionaries to convey meaning and allow interpretation of your dataset.
+Some may think colors can make data processing and cleaning decisions more visual, but they can compromise the data.
+Why?

+* 1) There are so many colors from the palette that can be easily distinguished and stand out in your dataset;
+* 2) Using colors to convey meaning poses an accessibility barrier for color-blind people;
+* 3) Colors and other formatting (e.g., bold) may not be carried out when the file is converted or opened in different software versions.

 **Example**: highlighting cells, rows or columns that should be excluded from an analysis, leaving blank rows to indicate separations in data.

 ![formatting](../fig/bad-formatting.png)